Cathay Pacific: Business Class

-Business Class is offered on all internationally configured aircraft.
-It is available on all Airbus A350s and Boeing 777-300ERs, as well as select Airbus A330-300s.
+Business Class is offered on all aircraft, but can differ depending on aircraft type.
+Lie-flat seats are available on all Airbus A350s and Boeing 777-300ERs, as well as select Airbus A330-300s.
 Cathay Pacific introduced a new business class seat in 2011, featuring reverse herringbone seating in a 1-2-1 configuration.
 Each seat converts into a fully flat bed of length 82 in, with a width of up to 21 in.
 Each seat features a small, enclosed side cabinet, and an adjustable 18.5 in personal television.
 In 2016, upon delivery of brand new Airbus A350s, Cathay Pacific introduced a refreshed reverse herringbone seat designed by Porsche Design, with HD personal televisions and additional enclosed storage space on the side.
-In 2023, Cathay Pacific announced their “Aria Suite”.
+In 2023, Cathay Pacific announced their "Aria Suite".
 Cathay Pacific has been installing the Aria Suite on their Boeing 777-300ERs since 2024.

 Regional Business Class

 Business Class is offered on all regionally configured aircraft.
-It is available on all Airbus A320s, Airbus A321s, Airbus A321neos, and Boeing 777-300s, as well as selected Airbus A330-300s.
+It is available on all Airbus A321neo and Boeing 777-300s as well as selected Airbus A330-300s.
 Seats have 21 in width and recline to 47 in of pitch and feature electrical recline and leg rest.
 A 12 in PTV is located in the seat back offers AVOD.
 In 2021, the airline has updated the cabin with a new seat on the Airbus A321neo, featuring a new design with hard-shell recliner seats that incorporate divider screens and a 15.6-inch PTV.

 All Business Class passengers are allowed to use Oneworld or Cathay Pacific business class lounges prior to departure.